GersonGv/de-test/README.md

     ├── data                        <- Shared volume with docker container.
-    │   ├── raw                     <- Raw data (First step in the datalake) - will be created with the script │   ├── trusted                 <- Trusted data (First step in the datalake) - will be created with the script │
+    │   ├── raw                     <- Raw data (First step in the datalake) - will be created with the script │   ├── trusted                 <- Trusted data (First step in the datalake) - will be created with the script │   └── etl.py                  <- script that contains the ETL │
     ├── .gitignore                  <- Used for ignoring uploading unecessary data to repo.
     │